 Tire inflation pressures should be checked as per the Mercedes-Benz Sprinter Owner's manual and when significantly changing the load you plan to carry in your touring coach.
 Set the correct tire pressure before loading the vehicle.
 Always check tire inflation pressures when the tires are "cold."
+See section 4 for tire specifications.
 Front and rear pressures and GVWR are shown for each model, and are based on the GVWR and front and rear axle ratings (GAWRs) printed on your vehicle VIN plate and certification label.
 Tires must be inflated to these pressures when the vehicle is fully loaded or an axle GAWR is reached.